If you’re looking for kid-friendly beaches in Croatia for your family holiday, check out these fantastic sandy beaches in Croatia.

 Prapratno Beach, Peljesac Peninsula

 This stunning, sandy beach is tucked into a little bay just 3km west of Ston.
 Known for clear, warm, shallow waters, this beach has become a favorite along the Peljesac Peninsula.
-With a nearby cafe for afternoon snacks & drinks, close proximity to the bus and ferry terminals, and campground accessibility, it’s a convenient, relaxing stop for anyone traveling through the Peljesac Peninsula.
+With a nearby cafe for afternoon snacks & drinks, proximity to the bus and ferry terminals, and campground accessibility, it’s a convenient, relaxing stop for anyone traveling through the Peljesac Peninsula.
 The natural surroundings of pine and olive trees make for a picturesque day at the beach, perfect for the whole family.

 Iza Banja Beach, Sv.
-Filip and Jakov
+Filip And Jakov